Full Fathom Forty

 ^TOP

-Strange Evil by Elizabeth Gaskell
+Strange Evil by Jane Gaskell

 Strange Evil was written in 1955, by the fourteen year old Jane Gaskell, and published in 1957.
 It belongs to that small class of genuinely unique sports of imaginative fiction from the time before fantasy was a commercial genre.
 In a sense, it was published in another age.
 As the publisher’s preface states (after basically apologising for the fact that the book was written by a “prodigy”), the manuscript was submitted in “eight little blue exercise books”, something which wouldn’t even get a cursory glance nowadays.
 But they published it “not because it is remarkable to have written a novel at all at fourteen, but because we think Strange Evil is, in itself, a strange, arresting and beautiful book.”